Agora-wireless/Agora/README.md

 ## Building and running with emulated RRU
 We provide a high performance [packet generator](simulator) to emulate the RRU.
 This generator allows Agora to run and be tested without actual RRU hardware.
 The following are steps to set up both Agora and the packet generator.

  * Build Agora.
-This step also builds the sender, a data generator that generates random input data files, an end-to-end test that checks correctness of end results for both uplink and downlink, and several unit tests for testing either performance or correctness of invididual functions.
+This step also builds the sender, a data generator that generates random input data files, an end-to-end test that checks correctness of end results for both uplink and downlink, and several unit tests for testing either performance or correctness of individual functions.
     ```
     cd Agora
     mkdir build